Earthenware with lead glaze

 Purchase from the J. H. Wade Fund 1983.1

-Modeled with a lively naturalism and light humor, the dog and the bear in this case reflect the worldly tastes of Han China.
-They differ from the solemn animal imageries in ritual bronze vessels, which served as the medium for communication with the supernatural realms.
+Modeled with a lively naturalism and light humor, this dog reflects the worldly tastes of Han China.
+It differs from the solemn animal images on ritual bronze vessels, which served as the medium for communication with the supernatural realms.
 The Han people held beliefs in a worldly paradise and an otherworldly realm of eternal life and happiness.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.